Jemimahh/project-assignmentplanner-v2/docs/iteration_report_4.md

   + Megan = "Create Account" page and feature / SQL schema

-  + Jemima = SQL schema for account creation
+  + Jemima = implement css for account creation

 + We will still meet to help with each other's progress, as usual.
 However,Megan and Naign would be meeting to work on the login feature.